spasimir21/camera-processor/@camera-processor/virtual-background/README.md

 background_renderer.setBackground(VIRTUAL_BACKGROUND_TYPE.Image, image);

 // Load the model
-// model_path is the path where you hosted the mlkit-selfie.tflite file
+// modelPath is the path where you hosted the model's .tflite file
-// module_path is the path where you hosted tflite-helper's module files segmentation_analyzer.loadModel({
+// modulePath is the path where you hosted tflite-helper's module files segmentation_analyzer.loadModel({
-  modelPath: './tflite/models/mlkit-selfie.tflite',
+  modelPath: './tflite/models/selfie_segmentation.tflite',
   modulePath: './tflite/'
 });